Polysubstance Addiction: Definition, Causes, Signs, Effects, And Treatment Methods.

 Detoxification

 Detoxification refers to the medicated interventions that help the body get rid of drug intoxicants.
 Detox helps to address the withdrawal symptoms and health issues related to polysubstance addiction.
-The duration of this treatment form varies on the extent of addiction.
-Detox is often completed within a week but it can take up to a few weeks based on increased severity.
+The duration of this treatment form varies depending on the extent of addiction.
+Detox is completed within a week, but it takes up to a few weeks based on increased severity.

 Cognitive behavioral therapies